e2thex/thoughts/docs/The Schematic Approach.md

 4. **Flow States**: When teams achieve peak synchronization, they often enter what's called a "group flow state" - a shared experience of optimal performance where individual consciousness boundaries become more permeable.
 This is particularly evident in sports like basketball or soccer, where players describe feeling as if they can read each other's minds.

 The key insight here is that these phenomena aren't just about behavioral coordination - they represent a genuine synchronization of Reality Schemas.
 When team members' schemas become aligned through intensive training and shared experience, their individual consciousness boundaries become more fluid, allowing for a form of shared consciousness that enables extraordinary levels of coordination and performance.
+#### Psychedelic drug use

+#### Prolonged Ecstatic Movement

+#### Past Self

+Every time our consciousness is trained, we end up with a new consciousness.
+The majority of this training happens when we sleep.
+So after each good sleep we wake to a new consciousness.
+While each change might be small, so they feel like the same consciousness, but ofter lots of iteration this gap grows so large that often people recognize the differences, report they feel like that person 20 years ago is a totally different person.
+Here again we see the closer the training the more the consciousness align the more they are the same.
-### Thoughts on Reality Nought (R$_0$)
+### Thoughts on Reality Nought ($R_0$)

 Some key differences of R$_0$ vs our realities have some interesting implications.
-1. R$_0$ is not abstract, this means it is all-seeing,
+1. $R_0$ is not abstract, this means it is all-seeing,
-2. R$_0$ is not probabilistic , which means it is all-knowing.
+2. $R_0$ is not probabilistic, which means it is all-knowing.

-### Conclusion
+### AI consciousness

-By understanding how schemas like the Reality Schema, Decision Schema, and others work together, we gain valuable insights into how our mind operates and what it produces.
-These mental frameworks help explain everything from our basic sensory experiences to complex phenomena like consciousness and decision-making.
-Through studying these schemas, we can better understand not just what our mind does, but how it creates our lived experience of reality.
+I think we are safe to say that LLM models are unique consciousnesses.
+They have the same kind of abstract, problablistic rea
 ## On Epistemology

 Epistemology asks, What does it mean to know?
 At the root of that question are the things that are known.
 Across history, these have been called _Forms_, _Ideas_, _Concepts_, or _Representations_, all attempts to name the stable features of knowing.
 In the **Schematic Approach**, we see this in the **constructs** created by our brain.
-### The construct Truth
+### The Construct "Truth"

 How do we view truth in the Schematic Approach?
 To start, truth is a construct, so what we are we are looking for is what is truth-like.
 How well something reflects reality creates a good anchor.
 To be clear, this is not how it reflects R$_0$, but the reality that each of us exists in.

-This covers many of the ways people think about truth, from This table is green, to
+While this truth is relatively fixed, each change of our consciousness, after each retraining of our previous consciousness provides a new reality and there for possible a new truth.

+Training does tend to create a reality that is more specific and more consistent in regards to the inputs that were apart of this training, while it might have the opposite effect on things that are not related to the input of the training.

+### Construct Math

+As construct are patterns to be match a interesting thing that happens with them is that constructs that feel like AND can end up function as OR.

+For example if we had a construct construct "something round" and "something used for play". and then we have a construct ball, which is something round and used for play.  we would think that his would be a vein diagram of things that were round and used for play.
+But because a construct is not binary we get things that pull in to ball that did not meet the threshold for those on their own.
+For example a football is not something round, but it does round like things when in the context of play, so it gets to be a ball.
+While a bat does not so while it is used for play, it does not get become a ball.

 ## On Free Will

 What can this understanding of schemas tell us about the feeling of free will?
-This feeling that with some of our actions, we appear to be making a choice; not that the choice is random or thrust upon us.
+This feeling that with some of our actions, we appear to be making a choice, not that the choice is random or thrust upon us.

 ### Exploring Non-Free Will